BDC Hamburger Icon

 • Open communication.
 Communication channels between executives and employees are more open and direct.

-Simply put, there are no mid-level managers getting in the way.
-With less bureaucracy and red tape, businesses that ditch their managers and embrace a flat organizational structure instead can become more efficient.
+Simply put: There are no midlevel managers getting in the way.
+With less bureaucracy and red tape, businesses that ditch their managers and embrace a flat organizational structure can become more efficient.

 Did You Know?Did you know

-Flat organizational structures are often found in startups and small businesses, as this type of structure allows them to be more agile and adaptable to change.
-However, larger organizations have also adopted this structure in recent years to harness innovation, collaboration and employee engagement.
+Flat organizational structures are often found in startups and small businesses, because the structure allows them to be more agile and adaptable to change.
+Larger organizations, however, have also adopted the structure in recent years to harness innovation, collaboration, and employee engagement.

 What are the advantages of a flat organizational structure?